 This year in Westminster we will deliver an innovative hybrid programme building upon the success of the 2020 online format and reintroducing the strengths of the physical format from 2018 and 2019.
 Evidence Week in Holyrood will be held as an online event, to avoid disruptions by changing COVID-19 restrictions.

-Evidence Week 2021 will bring parliamentarians and researchers together in a hybrid event to champion the use of high-quality evidence to develop policy, enrich parliamentarians’ understanding of key policy issues and develop researchers’ capacity to engage with policy makers.
+Evidence Week in both Westminster and Holyrood will bring parliamentarians and researchers together to champion the use of high-quality evidence to develop policy, enrich parliamentarians’ understanding of key policy issues and develop researchers’ capacity to engage with policymakers.

-Please get in touch if you’d like to find out more about becoming an Evidence Week partner.
+Please get in touch if you’d like to find out more about becoming an Evidence Week partner at Westminster and/or Holyrood this year.
 We are asking potential partners to submit a short summary of the research topic they would like to feature.

 Partnering Evidence Week 2021 will amplify your organisation’s standing as an active and engaged member of the movement for evidence.
 Evidence Week is about ensuring parliament is equipped to scrutinise evidence in policymaking.
 The opportunity is an innovative way to make an impact among MPs, policymakers and parliamentary staff.
 By supporting this unique event your organisation will have the opportunity to:

 - interact directly with engaged MPs and peers from across the political spectrum and parliamentary staff

 - learn about and contribute to the latest evidence-related issues facing MPs at constituency and national level

 - meet with other evidence organisations and members of the public at the opening event and through networking opportunities